PlumpMath/Classloader-4/readme.md

 ###PromptCommand
 Opens up shell command prompt.
 Easy if you want to do something with a file on the command line.

+###MarkedCommand
+Opens up the file in Marked, as long as the file is a MarkDown file and as long as Marked is available.
+Currently only works on OS-X, since I don't try to see if I can get it to work on another OS.

 ##Code Completion: